About the course

 Each option has a co-ordinator who will be responsible for arranging your option teaching, while the course director has overall responsibility for your progress, and you will have a supervisor for your individual research project.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2024-25

 Proven and potential academic excellence

 For applicants with a degree from the USA in archaeology or a related subject, the minimum overall GPA sought is 3.5 out of 4.0.
 However, most successful applicants have an overall GPA of 3.7 or above.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-You will be required to supply supporting documents with your application, including references and an official transcript.
-See 'How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.
+You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
+The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

-Performance at interview(s)
+Performance at interview

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.